SooStrator1136/Paragon/README.md

 `./gradlew setupDecompWorkspace`

 `./gradlew build`

-# Credits
-Most if not all files should have an @author tag at the top so you can see who wrote the file.
-(It's mostly Wolfsurge)

 # Using the Custom Font
 A directory is created in the Paragon config folder (/.minecraft/paragon), called "font".
 In here, upon first opening the client, two files will be present.